ORGANIC CHEMISTRY 2

 I. KEKULE STRUCTURE (1865)

--Structure of benzene is hexagonal ( It is cylic structure with six carbon atoms).
+– Structure of benzene is hexagonal (It is cyclic structure with six carbon atoms).

--In structure of benenze carbon-carbon double bond alternate carbon – carbon single bond.
+– In structure of benzene carbon-carbon double bond alternate carbon–carbon single bond.

--It is true that C-H bond in benzene are all alike.
-(This can be seen though x-ray diffraction).
+– It is true that C-H bonds in benzene are all alike (This can be seen through x-ray diffraction).

 WEAKNESS OF KEKULE STRUCTURE

--It fails to explain why benzene does not undergo addition reaction readily and it tends to undergo substitution reaction in steady.
+– It fails to explain why benzene does not undergo addition reaction readily and it tends to undergo substitution reaction steadily.

--Through x-ray diffraction it can be seen that carbon – carbon bond are equal throughout the benzene the fact which can not be explained to by Kekule structure (According to kekule structure there is C=C and C-C so it was expected that bond length of c=c to be shorter than that of c-c).
+– Through x-ray diffraction it can be seen that carbon–carbon bonds are equal throughout the benzene, a fact which cannot be explained by Kekule structure (According to Kekule structure there is C=C and C-C so it was expected that bond length of C=C to be shorter than that of C-C).

 EXAMPLES OF ELECTROPHILIC SUBSTITUTION REACTIONS IN BENZENE